 Check the Breathing

-When your Guinea pig breathes heavily, it may indicate a respiratory problem.
+When your guinea pig breathes heavily, it may indicate a respiratory problem.
 However, it may also indicate that there’s something stuck in its mouth or throat and it tries to push it out.

-When breathing heavily, lungs are strained and sounds like wheezing and clicking can be heard from the torso.
+When breathing heavily, lungs are strained, and sounds like wheezing and clicking can be heard from the torso.
 If this is the case, then there is certainly a respiratory problem.

 Check the Nose

 The nose is almost always an indicator of when something is wrong.
 If you ever had a cough, you probably had a runny or full nose accompanied by it.

-In most cases, the discharge ‘slides’ from the nose into the throat, causing your Guinea pig to suffer from a runny nose and cough simultaneously.
+In most cases, the discharge slides from the nose into the throat can your guinea pig to suffer from a runny nose and cough simultaneously.

-Of course, the first noticeable sign is the discharge, e.g., a runny nose.
+The first noticeable sign is the discharge, e.g., a runny nose.
 A runny nose is usually caused by allergies or flu, and this discharge is often green or yellow.
 A neutral discharge is considered normal, while the colored one can indicate an infection.